kxgames/vecrec/README.rst

 ``vecrec`` --- 2D vector and rectangle classes
 **********************************************

+This package provides 2D vector and rectangle classes.
+These classes were written to be used in games, so they have some methods that conveniently tie into ``pyglet`` and ``pygame``, but for the most part they are quite general and could be used for almost anything.

 .. image:: https://travis-ci.org/kxgames/vecrec.svg?branch=master
     :target: https://travis-ci.org/kxgames/vecrec

-This package provides 2D vector and rectangle classes.

 Installation
 ============